 - Preheat the oven to 350 degrees F.

-- Put your egg whites in a bowl and whisk them until frothy and set aside.
+- Place your egg whites in a bowl and whisk them until frothy and set aside.

-- In a large bowl, combine the sugar, flour, salt, cinnamon, and corn starch.
-Then form a well in the middle and add the heavy cream and vanilla and mix the wet ingredients with a spatula until all of the dry ingredients from the sides of the bowl have combined.
+- In a large bowl, combine the sugar, flour, salt, corn starch, and cinnamon.
+Then form a well in the middle, add the heavy cream, vanilla extract, and butter and mix the wet ingredients with a spatula until all of the dry ingredients from the sides of the bowl have combined.

 - Use a spoon to add 6 half-dollar dollops of batter to your non-stick baking mat (Silpat), setting them each about 3-4 inches apart.
 Then use the back of the spoon to spread out the batter into a circular shape, making it as thin as possible without creating any holes.